 - Application Form - Sample of Artwork: Five (5) different visual images, on labeled 35mm slides or digital storage media (if emailed).
 Digital images must be in JPED file format at 300 dpi, not to exceed 5 MB each in file size.
 If mailing, printed images must not exceed 8x10 in size.
 Use your last name and image number in the file name Use your last name and image number in the file name.
-(Example: FirstLast\Image01.jpg). - Image list: Provide a one-page list with title, artistic medium, date, and other relevant information that will assist in the evaluation of your work. (printed, or PDF/MS word document format). - Resume: Please provide a professional resume, including exhibition record, fellowships, and residencies, and other honors length not to exceed two pages in 11 point typeface (printed, PDF/ MS word document format). - Project Proposal: No more than one page in length, 11 point typeface (printed, PDF/MS word document format).
-Proposal should address: - Why you are interested in the AiR residency with the Bureau of Land Management, Canyon Country District - Potential for the development of your professional growth/interests. - Proposal for one public presentation during your residency.
+(Example: FirstLast Image01.jpg). - Image list: Provide a one-page list with title, artistic medium, date, and other relevant information that will assist in the evaluation of your work. (printed, or PDF/MS word document format). - Sample of Writing: A single PDF/MS Word file with no more than 2,500 words of text (about 10 pages, typed, double-spaced, with 11-point typeface). - Resume: Please provide a professional resume, including exhibition record, publications (for writers), fellowships, and residencies, and other honors length not to exceed two pages in 11-point typeface (printed, PDF/ MS word document format). - Project Proposal: No more than one page in length, 11-point typeface (printed, PDF/MS word document format).
+Proposal should address: - o Why you are interested in the AiR residency with the Bureau of Land Management, Canyon Country District? - o Potential for the development of your professional growth/interests. - o Proposal for one public presentation during your residency. - Additional Questions: - o What specific experience do you have as an artist working with the public?